aridjayarecipes/cutesrecipes.web.app/content/post/2099-easiest-way-to-make-ultimate-cheesy-banana-chickpeas-paratha-with-peanut-chutney.md

 1. Take 4 cubes Cheese

 Here is how you cook it.
 Crush the peanuts with icing sugar in a mixer.
-Make sure not to over pulse as peanuts may leave it's oil.
+Make sure not to over pulse as peanuts may leave it&#39;s oil.
 Put sugar in a non stick pan on medium.

 <!--inarticleads2-->